GarciaInes/Scrum-Mastering/README.md

 4. Once you are ready > commit changes (use comments to briefly describe which changes for mantainer) & Push changes
 5. Create a Pull Request from Master (original repo) compare the changes
 6. The project mantainer will review changes and communicate for the best contribution it can be!

+Text and markdown files are perfect formats, see here [how to add formating]{https://guides.github.com/features/mastering-markdown/)